 4) Poor Sleep

-One study found that delayed sleep phase syndrome, a condition in which your sleep pattern is delayed by two or more hours from a conventional sleep pattern, is associated with irregular menstrual cycles and PMS.
+The American Academy of Sleep Medicine discusses how delayed sleep phase syndrome, a condition in which your sleep pattern is delayed by two or more hours from a conventional sleep pattern, is associated with irregular menstrual cycles and PMS.

 Another study also found that the menstrual cycle may affect one’s quality of sleep, though the finding was not deemed clinically significant.
 Interestingly, a poor diet seemed to increase the likelihood that someone would sleep poorly during menstruation.